5 Potential Hazards of An Unclean Workspace

 In this article, we take a closer look at five potential hazards that could seriously affect your business if left unchecked.

 Cluttered and messy workspaces can quickly create an unprofessional and lazy atmosphere, leaving employees feeling unproductive, unfocused and undervalued.
 Our work environment can also directly affect our mental health.
 In this article with Psychology Today, Doctor Sherrie Bourg Carter states, “Clutter can play a significant role in how we feel about our homes, our workplaces, and ourselves.
 Messy homes and work spaces leave us feeling anxious, helpless, and overwhelmed.
 Yet, rarely is clutter recognized as a significant source of stress in our lives.”
+The following article link gives us a better understanding of how clutter affects your brain.

 With this in mind, it is easy to understand why it is so crucial to provide employees with an environment they feel safe and comfortable working in, especially if they are working long hours.